Jigsaw Falling into Place

 "Jigsaw Falling into Place" is a song by the English rock band Radiohead, produced by Nigel Godrich.
-It was released as the lead single from Radiohead's seventh studio album In Rainbows (2007) on 14 January 2008.
-The music video, directed by Garth Jennings and Adam Buxton, sees Radiohead performing in their studio with cameras attached to bicycle helmets.
+It was released as the first single from Radiohead's seventh studio album, In Rainbows (2007), on 14 January 2008.
+It reached #30 in the UK singles chart.

+The music video, directed by Garth Jennings and Adam Buxton, features Radiohead performing in their studio with cameras attached to bicycle helmets.
+Along with the 2000 Radiohead song "Everything in Its Right Place", "Jigsaw Falling into Place" inspired the 2012 composition Radio Rewrite by Steve Reich.

 Writing

-Radiohead performed first "Jigsaw Falling into Place" on their 2006 tour with the working title "Open Pick".
+Radiohead performed an early version of "Jigsaw Falling into Place" on their 2006 tour, with the working title "Open Pick".
 Mike Diver of Drowned in Sound described it as a "bass-propelled pop-rock head-bobber".

-The lyrics were inspired by the chaos witnessed by the singer, Thom Yorke, when out drinking in Oxford.
-He said: "The lyrics are quite caustic—the idea of 'before you're comatose' or whatever, drinking yourself into oblivion and getting fucked-up to forget ... [there] is partly this elation.
+The lyrics were inspired by the chaos witnessed by the singer, Thom Yorke, when drinking in Oxford.
+He said: "The lyrics are quite caustic—the idea of 'before you're comatose' or whatever, drinking yourself into oblivion and getting fucked-up to forget ...
+[There] is partly this elation.
 But there's a much darker side."
-Adam Buxton, who co-directed the music video, said the song was about "being out on the town on a lairy Saturday night".